 BA (Hons) in acting

-Our full time three year course trains talented actors to develop a high level of technical facility, flexibility, individuality and imagination.
-Join us to develop skills in the areas of acting, voice, singing and movement, and apply these skills through projects, productions, and recorded media.
+Our full time, three-year BA in Acting (conservatoire training) develops a high level of technical facility, flexibility, individuality and imagination.
+The training provides skills in acting, voice, singing and movement, and students apply these skills in a wide variety of media including theatre, television, film and radio.

-The training is classically based but also includes thorough training in contemporary plays and styles, and classes in camera and microphone technique.
-Your work will be continuously assessed with regular feedback sessions and one-to-one tutorials with teachers.
+The training is classically based because we believe this provides the best foundation for acting in any form or media.
+However, the training also includes a thorough grounding in contemporary plays and styles as well as classes in camera and microphone technique.
+Your work will be continuously assessed with extensive individual feedback through regular sessions, written reports, and one-to-one tutorials.

 The training includes: